In this article, find NCERT notes on the Rashtrakutas. The Rashtrakuta Dynasty is an important topic for Civil Services Exam 2020 preparation.

 - The Portuguese named it as Elephanta after seeing the huge figure of an elephant.

-- The sculptures in Ellora and Elephanta has close similarities
+- The sculptures in Ellora and Elephanta have close similarities.

 - There are huge figures of dwara–palakas at the entrance to the sanctum.